daniel8lopes/omnia3/docs/pages/omnia3/Deployment/omnia3_deploymenttutorial.md

 Running the platform without an SSL certificate in production is **not supported,** as well not GDPR-compliant.

 Remember to update the configuration in omnia.json! **IdentityServiceUrl** will need to point to the HTTPS version of the site.

+### 5.4.
+Configure Redis

+The platform has support for Redis, which is a necessity when deploying **multiple instances**.
+In order to use it, you only need to provide a connection string in the configuration file, as explained above.

+To propertly support scaling out, ASP.NET Core SignalR **requires** the usage of **sticky sessions** in your load balancer.

 ## 6. Starting the site
 - Execute `sudo systemctl start omnia`, which will launch the OMNIA services.
 To obtain logs, you can check the logs folder `/var/log/omnia/`, or use `journalctl`.